PadmeshSharma/Leetcode-Submissions/README.md

 # Leetcode-Submissions
-Leetcode problem's code that passed all tests are pushed to this GitHub repository using Leethub.
+Leetcode problem's code that passed all test cases are pushed to this GitHub repository using Leethub.